 However, if the discomfort is persistent, and you do not feel that things are getting any easier, you might want to reconsider if the internship is worth continuing.

-SOLUTION: If you receive little or no feedback, ask your supervisor if you are performing adequately.
+If you receive little or no feedback, ask your supervisor if you are performing adequately.
 It could be a casual question over coffee if you feel more comfortable with a less formal setting.
 This approach allows your supervisor to be less guarded about having overlooked the need to tell you how you are doing.